-If you haven't seen the look of Quartz surfaces in the past few years, you are missing out!
+If you haven't seen the look of quartz surfaces in the past few years, you are missing out.

-Silestone has formulated a handful of colors that have the larger repeat to attract even more consumers to the quartz arena, who may not have been crazy about colors with more uniform veins.Continue to 4 of 10 below.
+Silestone has formulated a handful of colors that have the larger repeat to attract even more consumers to the quartz arena, who may not have been crazy about colors with more uniform veins.Continue to 3 of 9 below.

-What I love about it, like all of these colors, is that you get the look of marble without the fuss.
 These colors are for practical households that require a bit of style with functional properties.
 This is quartz, so no need to worry about etching or staining, like real marble.

 Quartz comes in large slab form, just like granite or marble.
 This photo is a fabulous illustration of how Silestone's larger vein pattern is dispersed throughout the slab.